After involvement in several aviation enterprises Giuseppe Mario

-Levine agreed to sell the WB-2 to Lindberg for $ 15,000, but at his
+Levine agreed to sell the WB-2 to Lindbergh for $ 15,000, but at his

 arrival at Columbia Aircraft Levine stipulated that he wanted to

 select the crew to fly the aircraft.
-Lindberg did not want to agree
+Lindbergh did not want to agree

 to that and left on a cross-continent trip to San Diego and bought